You say live in the moment not in the future. But if I don’t plan and have goals why would I do anything? Don’t I need ambition to motivate me?

 My heart broke a tiny bit when I read your question.
 I could immediately feel it —you’re thinking yourself too small.
 There are all these built-in assumptions in your question and they all point to the fact that you’ve been programmed to see yourself in weak and broken terms.
-Let’s change that.
-Because that change happens instantaneously in any collection of moments where you remember that you are in fact a critical aspect without which the universe would be incomplete.
+Let’s change that, because change happens instantaneously in any collection of moments wherein we remember that each of us emerged into existence as a critical aspect of the universe.

-Did it ever occur to you that most of the remarkable things we’ve achieved since becoming human were done before we even had language to allow us to be conscious of an “us?”
+Most of the remarkable things we’ve achieved since becoming human were done before we even had language to allow us to be conscious of an ‘us.’
 Ego is primarily made of language.
-Nature comes to you as feelings.
-It does things like motivate you to eat by making you hungry, or it motivates you to stay near people because it feels good to be around them.
+Nature comes to us as feelings.
+It does things like motivate us to eat by making us hungry, or it motivates us to stay near people because it feels good to be around them.
 These are the fundamental motivations that activate children to learn to walk and talk in only two years and they weren’t even students and no one was even teaching them.

-You can’t learn by being anymore.
-As an adult ego you’ve surrendered your freedom to create your own feelings and now you believe someone else anoints you with feelings of success.
-You’ve been taught that following your nature is now somehow lazy, or irresponsible, so your life is primarily dedicated to getting others to think favourable thoughts about you.
-That is not responsible though.
-Quite the opposite.
-Doing everything your told to is irresponsible.
-Where is your choice to be constructive in that?
-Where is your contribution?
-If everything you do is made of obligation and repetition then you cease to be a Human Being and you’ve become some kind of economic robot that’s following someone else’s lines on the floor.
+Doing everything we’re told to is a form of irresponsibility.
+Where is our choice to be constructive in that?
+Where is our contribution?
+If everything we do is made of obligation and repetition then we cease to be a Human Being.
+Then you’ve become some kind of economic robot that’s following someone else’s lines on the floor.
 That is not a free life.
 Needing over 90% on an exam is not a route to freedom.
 Loving learning is.

 Secondly, why do you need a future goal to motivate you?
 So you’re telling me that you can be motivated to save for the down-payment on a house, but you’re not interested in having day to day happiness?
 You mean you’re not ambitious about this moment?
 You mean you will surrender your joy in this moment, in the hopes that you will accumulate more of it at some future event which may or may not happen?

-Don’t start off with the idea that you’re lazy and stupid because you want to enjoy your own life.
-You should want to.
-Why else live it?
-But don’t live it in some maybe-future.
+Don’t start off with the idea that you’re lazy or that you lack value until you ‘prove’ yourself.
+You want to enjoy your own life.
+And you should.
+Otherwise, why live it?
+So don’t live it in some maybe-future.
 Live it in your for-certain Now.
 It’s not that hard if you just pay a little attention.
 And stay ambitious about being joyful.